yala/Cornerstone200A/project2/README.md

 - Introduce your method to incorporate localization information into your model
   -  Note, there are many valid options here!
 - Add metrics to quantify the quality of your localizations (e.g. IoU, or a likelihood metric)
-- Add vizualizations of your generated localizations against the  ground truth
+- Add vizualizations of your generated localizations against the  ground truth (** optional due to Wynton downtime**)

 By the end of this part of the project, your validation 1-Year AUC should be at least 0.87.